Dill-PICL/GOMAP-singularity/docs/QUICKSTART.rst

         :linenos:

     .. attention::
-        Line number 8 which is highlighted can be edited to change the tag after ':' symbol.
+        Line number 8 which is highlighted can be edited to add a tag at the end of the line (e.g. :condo, :bridges, :comet).
 This would allow images built for differnt HPC clusters and MPI version to be downloaded.
-The default tag used is single and MPI is disabled.
+If no tag is used then the image downloaded will have MPI is disabled.

 4. [optional] Test whether the container and the data files are working as intended.